 Safety on Site

-There are many factors which can contribute to safety on site.
+There are many factors that can contribute to safety on site.
 First of all, it is important that all employees and visitors are appropriately dressed.
-They should wear hard hats and steel-toed boots to protect in the event of falling debris or other hazards.
+They should wear hard hats and steel-toed boots to protect themselves in the event of falling debris or other hazards.
 They should wear high visibility vests so that they can be easily spotted by machine operators or those working at a distance.
 Machine operators should also always wear a seatbelt when operating equipment.
+Nowadays, there are technologies for industrial wireless machine control, which allows you to control equipment via remote control, reducing the risk of on-site accidents.
 Communication on site is also important – there should be site managers on hand to ensure the safe passage and operation of any heavy machinery and radios should be used as a means to communicate between teams.
+There should be barriers and bollards in place, like those found at https://protogetic.com/marketplace/vehicle-barriers/ to prevent any public from entering dangerous areas and to cordon off the site so that the workers have space to do their job in peace.
+They may also be needed to direct traffic if the site is by a busy road.

 Building sites can present many dangers, which is why you must put the appropriate safety measures in place to ensure that your machinery is operated with due care and attention.